Indore Madhya Pradesh, India Travel Guide

 Summer Travel

-Lowest prices, very low tourist numbers.
+Lowest prices, very low tourist figures.

-Extreme heat, challenging for daytime outdoor activities.
+Extreme heat, challenging for the daytime outdoor activities.

 Severe heatwaves are possible in May and June.
 Take precautions against sunstroke and dehydration during these months.

-Sightseeing, historical tours, outdoor activities.
+Sightseeing, history-focused tours, outdoor activities.

 Lush landscapes, unique seasonal street food.